For more detailed information visit the Aquistore website at http://aquistore.ca.

 The PTRC has over 10 years of experience managing CO2 monitoring and storage through its management of the IEA GHG Weyburn-Midale CO2 Monitoring and Storage Project.
 As the PTRC's second flag ship project, Aqusitore is a direct result of this extensive scientific and research experience.

 A Science and Engineering Research Committee (SERC) was formed and has been involved in each step of the project.
-Building on the expertise of Weyburn-Midale SERC will to develop a program to address aspects of injectivity, containment and capacity, and research activities which will be fully integrated with most field operations associated with storage and monitoring.
+The SERC has developed a program to address aspects of CO2 injectivity, containment and capacity, and conduct research activities that will be fully integrated with most field operations associated with storage and monitoring.

-The Aquistore Project will be visible on surface on reclaimed industrial land west of the Boundary Dam Power Station near Estevan.
+The Aquistore injection well is visible on reclaimed industrial land 2 km west of the Boundary Dam Power Station near Estevan.